marksmccann/froyo/docs/fundamentals/html-only-usage.md

 ## Setting the Initial State

-The initial state can be set from the HTML by applying the `data-initial-state` attribute onto the root element.
+To set the initial state from the HTML, apply the `data-initial-state` attribute onto the root element.
 The value should include the desired state as valid JSON.

 :::info

-Because this attribute is defined on the HTML it only supports primitive types.
+Because this attribute is defined in the HTML, it only supports primitive types.
 If you want to configure a state that is not a primitive type (e.g. `function`), the property must instead be set at instantiation via the [constructor](../api/component.md#constructor) or post instantiation via [`setState`](../api/component.md#setstate).
 See [Determining the Initial State](./component-lifecycle.md#determining-the-initial-state) to learn more.

 :::